chack411/CongestionMonitor/Documentation/deploy-with-arm-template.md

-## Prepare environments and deploy with ARM template
+## Deploy Azure resources with ARM template using Azure CLI

 Let's deploy Congestion Monitor applications using Azure CLI and ARM Template.